 Anabolic Steroids

-Anabolic Steroids listed in schedule 3 are drugs that are hormonal substances chemically and pharmacologically related to testosterone (other than estrogens, progestins, corticosteroids, and dehydroepiandrosterone) unless specifically excepted or listed in another schedule.
+Anabolic steroids that are listed in Schedule 3 are drugs that are hormonal substances chemically and pharmacologically related to testosterone (other than estrogens, progestins, corticosteroids and dehydroepiandrosterone) unless specifically excepted or listed in another schedule.

 Examples of schedule 3 anabolic steroids may include: